Rick Martel: The Model (1989–1995)

 During that time he unsuccessfully challenged Bret Hart for the WWF Intercontinental Heavyweight Championship at UK Rampage (1992).
 Also that summer, Martel had a brief feud with Shawn Michaels, as both men sought the affections of Sensational Sherri.
 The feud ended with a chain of events that resulted in a double countout at SummerSlam 1992 held at the Wembley Stadium in London, England in front of what remains the SummerSlam record attendance of 80,355.
 The match carried a "no punching in the face" stipulation, mutually agreed upon and eventually disregarded by the two narcissistic heels.

 Martel then resumed his rivalry with Tatanka by stealing his sacred eagle feathers, to add to his wardrobe.
 The feud was resolved at the 1992 Survivor Series, where Tatanka again defeated Martel and reclaimed the feathers.

 In 1993, Martel mainly appeared on the lower undercard, and rarely on television, mostly on programs such as All-American Wrestling and Wrestling Challenge.
 However, at the September 27 Monday Night Raw taping, he was the co-winner (with Razor Ramon) of a battle royal (aired October 4) to decide the competitors in a match for the vacant Intercontinental Championship.
 He lost that match (aired the next week) to Ramon.
 After this, Martel began moving slightly up the card once again.
 Martel also briefly feuded with Bastion Booger, losing one of their matches when he got fed up with how Booger smelled and started spraying him with his Arrogance cologne.
 Martel also appeared at Survivor Series 1993 in a 4-4 elimination match, being eliminated by The 1-2-3 Kid and in the 1994 Royal Rumble as the 26th entrant before getting eliminated by his old rival Tatanka.
 Martel was set to appear in a 10-man tag team match at Wrestlemania X but the match was cancelled during the show due to the show running out of time.
 The match was later held 2 weeks and 1 day later on Monday Night Raw, with Martel's team victorious.
 This turned out to be his final WWF in-ring match.

-In August 1994, Martel dropped out of the WWF picture and won't be seen again until participating in the 1995 Royal Rumble (he was a substitute for Jim Neidhart, who was fired from WWF due to no-showing events).
+In August 1994, Martel dropped out of the WWF picture and wasn't seen again until participating in the 1995 Royal Rumble (he was a substitute for Jim Neidhart, who was fired from WWF due to no-showing events).
 Martel's final appearance came the following month at a house show in Montreal, as his wrestling career began to slow as Martel pursued a career in real estate.

-In a shoot interview with RF video, Martel claimed that he and Don Callis were set to return to the WWF as 'The Supermodels' in 1997, before Callis turned on Martel, turning him face for the first time since 1989.
+In a shoot interview with RF video, Martel claimed that he and Don Callis were set to return to the WWF as 'The Supermodels' in 1997.
+Callis was slated to betray Martel, which would turn Martel face for the first time since 1989.
 However, after a pay dispute with WWF owner Vince McMahon, Martel signed with World Championship Wrestling (WCW).
 Callis confirmed that he and Martel were set to debut as a team during an interview with WWE.com in 2015.